AntArst/Ant-s-Finance-App/PRIVACY_POLICY.md

 - All financial data is stored locally on your device
 - CSV files you import remain on your device
 - App preferences are stored using device-local storage (SharedPreferences)
-- No data is stored on external servers or cloud services
+- No data is stored on, or transmitted to external servers or cloud services

 ### 4.2 Data Security
 - The App operates completely offline